 - Dial in exact settings.

-- Super expensive unless you already have the Tormek grinder.
+- Super expensive unless you already have the Tormek machine.

 - All jigs are pricey.

-How Often Should You Use Drill Sharpening Jigs To Keep Your Drills In Good Condition?
+How Often Should You Use Sharpening Jigs To Keep Your Drills In Good Condition?

-It is a good idea to use a twist drill sharpening jig every time they start to go blunt.
+Using a twist drill sharpening tool is a good idea every time they start to go blunt.
 This will maintain your drills in excellent condition for precise work.

 There are heavy-duty tool grinders such as the GP-01,21,34, and GP-35 series.
 Maintains steel and carbide drill bits with minimal cleaning.
 These have an array of collets taking less than 10 seconds to have things looking as good as new!

 What Are Some Tips and Things To Avoid In Your Workshop?